 The following table displays NRCS' key performance measure accomplishments.
-The KPMs in the first column are the USDA measures from USDA Strategic Goal 5: Strengthen the stewardship of private lands through technology and research.
+The KPMs in the first column are the USDA measures from USDA Strategic Goal 2: Ensure Our National Forests and Private Working Lands are Conserved, Restored, and Made More Resilient to Climate Change, While Enhancing our Water Resources.